ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: history_ram_number_of_samples_is_finite

         Specifies whether the instrument acquires a finite number of History Ram samples or acquires continuously.
 The maximum number of samples that will be acquired when this property is set to True is determined by the instrument History RAM depth specification and the History RAM Max Samples to Acquire Per Site property.
+The default value is True.

         +---------------+------------------------------------------------------------------------------------------------------------------------------------------------------+
         | Valid Values: |                                                                                                                                                      |